bb-Ricardo/check_redfish/README.md

 ### Sessions and session resumption
 To avoid delays due to login on every request and flooding the event log with login/logout messages a session resumption was implemented.
+If the session in the BMC is expired a new session and session file will be created.

+**IMPORTANT**<br>
+To actually benefit from this feature you need to set the user session timeout in the BMC to a higher value then your default check interval!

+If your default check interval is 5 minutes then the session timout in the BMC should be at least 6 minutes!

+#### Session file name and location
-Per default a session file will be crated in the *system default temp path*.
+Per default a session file will be crated in the *system/user default temp path*.
 These defaults can be changed with following options:

 Use ```--sessionfiledir```to define where the session files should be stored Use ```--sessionfile``` to specify the name of the session file for this particular system